hughsk/svg-path-parser/README.md

 + Fix parsing of numbers other than integers to work.
 + First `moveto` command is always absolute.
 + Additional coordinates after moveto are treated as lineto.

+## License

+This library is released under an MIT-style license.
+That generally means that you are free to do almost anything you want with it as long as you give a bit of credit where credit is due.
+See the LICENSE file included for the actual legal limitations.